CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

     The function **DRANDOM** or **DRAND** returns a random double-precision floating point value in the range of between 0.0 and 1.0.
 A *seed* argument that is **INTEGER** type can be specified.
 It rounds up real numbers and an error is returned when it exceeds the range of **INTEGER**.

-    The **DRAND** function performs the operation only once to produce only one random number regardless of the number of rows where the operation is output, but the **DRANDOM** function performs the operation every time the statement is repeated to produce a different random value for each row.
+    When *seed* value is not given, the **DRAND** function performs the operation only once to produce only one random number regardless of the number of rows where the operation is output, but the **DRANDOM** function performs the operation every time the statement is repeated to produce a different random value for each row.
 Therefore, to output rows in a random order, you must use the **DRANDOM** function in the **ORDER BY** clause.
 To obtain a random integer value, use the :func:`RANDOM`.

     :param seed: seed value
     :rtype: DOUBLE